 With mobile phones having conquered the digital camera and music sectors the next big thing is GPS.

-"We are bringing navigation to everyone", said a Nokia spokesman at the event.
+"We are bringing navigation to everyone", said a Nokia spokesman at the launch event earlier this year.

-We've seen a number of handsets over the last year from a number of different manufacturers all offering some form of GPS either via an SD in the box or via an over the air solution, so far this seems to be the best yet.
+We've seen a number of handsets over the last year from a number of different manufacturers all offering some form of GPS either via an SD in the box or via an over the air solution, and following on from our First Look back in February this still seems to be one of the best yet.

-If you are looking for a simple handset with GPS functionality on our First Look this could just be the solution we've been waiting for.
+If you are looking for a simple handset with GPS functionality on our this could just be the solution you've been waiting for.